mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/3_SetupMonitoring.md

 prometheus-prometheus-node-exporter-82mwd              0/1     ContainerCreating   0          97s
 # With this example output you know that you should wait, because it is still creating the containers
 ```
-Alternatively, you could use minikube dashboard and view the monitoring namespace and wait until the pods are running.
+Alternatively, you could use Kubernetes dashboard and view the monitoring namespace and wait until the pods are running.
 It may take a while before all the pods are running, sometimes even up to more than 10 minutes.

+## Preparing Kepler (energy measurements)
 After the pods are running, you can execute the next script:
 ```sh
 # Go to the scripts path